ypaulsussman/wwc_sql/README.md

 ### Final refinements
 - Run `$ ruby path/to/04_final_refinements.rb` for the following:
-  - Many of the `intervention_reports` fields don't appear to contain anything beyond aggregated data from their constituent studies; drop them for now (_you can recalculate on the fly or in a matview if later needed._)
+  - Many of the `intervention_reports` fields don't appear to contain anything beyond aggregated data from their constituent `studies`; drop them for now (_you can recalculate on the fly or in a matview if later needed._)
   - _@Y TODO: convert studies' 50 states cols to many-many join_
   - The more I think about it, the more it irks me to call it the `studies` table: the `citation` field isn't unique; rather, it's the (formerly named) `ReviewID` field which joins this table to `findings`.
 As such?
 Rename it.
 In fact, go back to `add_new_tables.sql` and update the `findings` fk, preemptively, as well.
 - If _you_ want, the `OutcomeMeasureID` and `Outcome_Measure` fields on `findings` are ripe for extraction to a new table, but given that [1] there's a long tail of values there (_sth like ~2500 unique values for ~6k records, of which only ~90 have more than 10 associated records_), [2] the values are only present on the one table, and [3] I was _reaaaaaaaally_ done with ETL and munging at this point, I left it untouched. ...for now.